Farah-H/python_functions/README.md

 ### What are functions and why are they useful?
 __DRY__: Don't Repeat Yourself

 Functions help avoid repetition of commonly used blocks of code. `print()` is an example of a function.

-Functions help structure your code to make it more readable and more efficient.
+They help structure your code to make it more readable and more efficient.

 ### How to Create a Function:
 Syntax: